 Airbnb vs Long-term Rentals in Santa Cruz

-Available in 192 countries and valued last year at $38 billion, Airbnb is a popular and affordable alternative to more traditional hotel lodging, connecting homeowners with renters through a free listing site.
+Available in 192 countries and valued last year at $38 billion, Airbnb is a popular and affordable alternative to more traditional hotel lodging.
+Airbnb connects homeowners with renters through a free listing site.

 With rental rates already so high in Santa Cruz, we stop for a moment to examine the rental market from the homeowner’s perspective.

-State and local laws may prevent against short-term rentals; for example, New York has incredibly stringent guidelines with regard to services like Airbnb and VRBO.
+State and local laws may prevent against short-term rentals.
+For example, New York has incredibly stringent guidelines with regard to services like Airbnb and VRBO.

-Homeowners are required to obtain one of just 450 available Short-Term Rental Permits, as well as a Transient Occupancy Tax (TOT) Certificate.
+Homeowners are required to obtain one of 450 available Short-Term Rental Permits, as well as a Transient Occupancy Tax (TOT) Certificate.

-It’s not uncommon for more upscale communities to ban short-term rentals altogether in order to limit disruption to full-time residents.
+It’s not uncommon for more upscale communities to ban short-term rentals altogether to limit disruption to full-time residents.

-There is a 6-12 percent processing fee taken from renters, while homeowners lose 3 percent of every booking to the service.
+There is a 6 to 12 percent processing fee taken from renters, while homeowners lose 3 percent of every booking to the service.

-The ability to pay in foreign currencies allows for greater transparency on the site and more bookings, but it could present its own set of problems with differing customs and/or language.
+The ability to pay in foreign currencies allows for greater transparency on the site and more bookings.
+However, it could present its own set of problems with differing customs and/or language.